 The logical choice of kite was the Fresh Wind Barn Door, after the much larger Multi-Dowel Barn Door kite started to struggle while near the top of its wind range.

 Temperature?
 Quite pleasant at around 20 degrees C.

 Lifter: The Fresh Wind Barn Door kite.
 It lapped up the fairly smooth moderate breeze which just occasionally gusted into the fresh range.
 Low 20s up to low 30s in kph.

-There are a number of large kite designs suitable for KAP, in my e-book at the top of this page.
+In my ebook Making Dowel Kites, there are a number of large kite designs suitable for KAP.
 Low-cost DIY.